Manage Connectors in Presentations with Python

 Case 2

-# Creates a new binding object
+# Create a new target object.

-shapeTo_1 = sld.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 100, 400, 60, 25)
+shape_to_1 = sld.shapes.add_auto_shape(slides.ShapeType.RECTANGLE, 100, 400, 60, 25)

-shapeTo_1.text_frame.text = "To 1"
+shape_to_1.text_frame.text = "To 1"

-# Creates a new connector
+# Create a new connector.

 connector = sld.shapes.add_connector(slides.ShapeType.BENT_CONNECTOR4, 20, 20, 400, 300)